trambarhq/mark-gor/README.md

 ## Extracting text

-If you need to index some Markdown text for search purpose, you can use the helper function `findTextStrings()` to extract text strings from a list of tokens produced by `Parser`:
+If you need to index Markdown text for search purpose, you can use the helper function `findTextStrings()` to extract text strings from a list of tokens produced by `Parser`:

 ```js
 import { Parser, findTextStrings } from 'mark-gor';